- Drug and Therapeutic Committee at the Trust

 - lipoprotein apheresis for refractory angina.

-Dr Barbir also organises and chairs meetings in clinical cardiology for GPs and specialist registrars.
+Professor Barbir also organises and chairs meetings in clinical cardiology for GPs and specialist registrars.

-Dr Barbir is lead supervisor for a PhD student and is also involved in teaching MSc students in cardiology from Imperial College.
+Professor Barbir is lead supervisor for a PhD student and is also involved in teaching MSc students in cardiology from Imperial College.
 He is involved in the teaching of students from UCL and Imperial College who attend the Trust.

 He has had a number of students from overseas who had honorary clinical attachments at the Trust and welcomes overseas students who are willing to learn and expand their knowledge in the UK.

-In 2012, Dr Mahmoud Barbir presented at the first international conference on familial hypercholesterolemia (FH) in children and adolescents in Athens.
+In 2012, Professor Mahmoud Barbir presented at the first international conference on familial hypercholesterolemia (FH) in children and adolescents in Athens.
 He presented on the treatments available to patients including lipoprotein apheresis for those who do not respond to medication – the Trust is the largest of only eight UK centres that can offer this treatment.

 He has also contributed to many reviews and textbook chapters which include the following: